BOARD OF DIRECTORS

 Managing Partner, Castro Monroy Group, LLC

 Jonathan was born in Tulancingo Hidalgo, Mexico and moved to Salem, OR at the age of seven.
 He attended Salem Keizer Schools, Chemeketa Community College and Oregon State University, where he received his BA in Political Science.
 Jonathan’s bi-cultural background and drive to better his community has led him to volunteer for numerous organizations and community leadership roles.
 His past roles include the Chair of the City of Salem Human Rights and Relations Advisory Commission, Vice Chair of the City of Salem Parks and Recreations Advisory Board, Director of the City of Salem Community Police Review Board, Board member of the Salem Chamber of Commerce Inspire Foundation, and former Treasurer of the National Association of Insurance and Financial Advisors- Salem Chapter.
-In addition to now serving as the Treasurer of the Salem Keizer Coalition for Equality, he currently he serves as the founder and Director of Progreso Hispano, serves on the Board of Directors of Chemeketa Community College Foundation and Salem Area Chamber of Commerce, and as a Commissioner of the City of Salem Citizens Advisory Traffic Commission.
+In addition to now serving as the Board Chair of the Salem Keizer Coalition for Equality, he currently he serves as the founder and Director of Progreso Hispano, serves on the Board of Directors of Chemeketa Community College Foundation and Salem Area Chamber of Commerce, and as a Commissioner of the City of Salem Citizens Advisory Traffic Commission.
 Jonathan is grateful for his family and the amazing community we live in, and looks forward to contributing to the well-being of Latino/a/x families through his work with SKCE.

 Carol Ann Crum

 Legislative Assistant in the Oregon Legislature